ggleblanc2/bowling-scoreboard/README.md

 Scoring in bowling is easy to explain.
 It's rather difficult to code.
 The scoring rules are:

+1. A game consists of 10 frames.
-1. A frame consists of two throws.
+2. A frame consists of two throws.
 You may throw a third throw in the tenth frame.
 2. Knocking down all ten pins on the first throw of the frame is called a strike, indicated by an X.
-3. Knocking down all ten pins on two throws in the frame is called a spare, indicated by a slash (/).
+4. Knocking down all ten pins on two throws in the frame is called a spare, indicated by a slash (/).
-4. If you knock down less then 10 pins in two throws, your score for the frame is the number of pins you knocked down.
+5. If you knock down less then 10 pins in two throws, your score for the frame is the number of pins you knocked down.
-5. If you get a spare, your score is 10 plus the number of pins you knock down on the next throw.
+6. If you get a spare, your score is 10 plus the number of pins you knock down on the next throw.
-6. If you get a strike, your score is 10 plus the number of pins you knock down on the next two throws.
+7. If you get a strike, your score is 10 plus the number of pins you knock down on the next two throws.
-7. If you get a strike or a spare in the tenth frame, you get one additional throw.
+8. If you get a strike or a spare in the tenth frame, you get one additional throw.

 So, here is a print of the marks `String`, the parsed frames, and the calculated score all together.